-The National strip ticket (in Dutch: Nationale Strippenkaart) replaces in 1980 all the regional bustickets.
-From then on the strip ticket is valid in almost all buses, trams and subways in the Netherlands.
-The strip ticket is also valid on a number of railway routes.
+The National strip ticket (in Dutch: Nationale Strippenkaart) replaced in 1980 all the regional bustickets.
+From then on the strip ticket was valid in almost all buses, trams and subways in The Netherlands.
+The strip ticket was also valid on a number of railway routes.

-The Netherlands is divided into a large number of zones.
-The number of strips that has to be validated equals the numbers of zones plus one.
+The Netherlands was divided into a large number of zones.
+The number of strips that had to be validated equaled the numbers of zones plus one.

-Strip tickets can be bought in advance at post offices, stations and shops.
-Strip tickets can also be purchased from the driver.
-It is also possible to buy strip tickets from ticket vending machines.
-Strip tickets bought in advance are blue (full fare) and pink (reduced fare).
-Strip tickets purchased form a driver are grey.
+Strip tickets could be bought in advance at post offices, stations and shops.
+Strip tickets could also be purchased from the driver.
+It was also possible to buy strip tickets from ticket vending machines.
+Strip tickets bought in advance were blue (full fare) and pink (reduced fare).
+Strip tickets purchased form a driver were grey.

-Strip tickets purchased from a driver are more expensive than strip tickets bought in advance.
-This is to prevent people from buying their tickets in the bus or tram.
-This deminishes the chances of delays.
-The first years drivers didn't sell 'small' strip tickets as well.
+Strip tickets purchased from a driver were more expensive than strip tickets bought in advance.
+This was to prevent people from buying their tickets in the bus or tram.
+This would deminishe the chances of delays.
+The first years drivers didn't sell "small" strip tickets as well.
 It wasn't possible to buy a single for a short journey.
 The smallest ticket a driver could sell were tickets with 6 strips.
-Usually, for a journey in a city only two or three strips are needed.
+Usually, for a journey in a city only two or three strips were needed.
 In april 1985 a small scale test started with the sales of 2 and 3-strip tickets.
-A year later these tickets are introduced everywhere in The Netherlands.
+A year later these tickets were introduced everywhere in The Netherlands.